Jakub Jankto: Club career

 Jankto signed for Udinese from Slavia Prague in 2014 for a reported fee of €700,000.
 Without making his league debut for the team, he went on loan to Serie B side Ascoli in 2015, debuting on 15 September in a Serie B 1–0 home win against Virtus Entella.

 On 6 July 2018, Sampdoria announced that Jankto had joined the club on an initial loan deal with an obligation to make the transfer permanent for €15 million.
 On 12 August 2018, Jankto scored on his debut for Sampdoria in a 1–0 Coppa Italia win against Viterbese.
 Sampdoria later made the transfer permanent.

 On 20 August 2021, Jankto signed a two-year contract with La Liga club Getafe CF. The following year on 10 August, he returned to his homeland after joining Sparta Prague on a one-year loan deal.

 On 15 July 2023, Jankto signed a two-year contract with option with Serie A club Cagliari.
 He made his debut with Cagliari on 21 August 2023 in a goalless draw against Torino FC.
 On 3 March 2024, he scored his first goal for Cagliari in a 1–0 victory against Empoli.

-On 21 August 2025, Jankto announced on Instagram story end of his career due to persistent health problems.
-He also referred to “wanting to spend more time with his son” as one of the reasons.
+On 21 August 2025, Jankto announced on his Instagram that he had retired due to persistent health problems.
+He also referred to “wanting to spend more time with his son” as one of the reasons for his retirement.